 D. Management/Dissemination Core

 D1.
 Specific Aims (distribution of the resources and data)

 D2.
 Progress Report (mention here establishment of the pipeline into the ENCODE database?)

 D3.
 Aim 5 Data release, publication and leadership plan

 D3.1.
 Release of the Data to the Research Community

 Our plans for strain distribution and data release are detailed in Sections B? and C5.
 Briefly,…

 D3.2.
 Collaboration Leadership Plan

 Dr. Robert Waterston will oversee the entire project.
 He has extensive experience managing large projects of this kind, including 12 years of experience as Director of the Genome Sequencing Center at Washington University.
 He has also served as department head for 24 years.
 The four collaborating investigators (Celniker, Gerstein, Reinke, White) will serve as the executive committee.
 This group along with relevant members of their laboratories will have conference calls bi-weekly to review research progress and plan strategies.
 The coPIs will talk afterwards to discuss any administrative issues.
 Based on the past several years in the modERN project, this structure works very well and we have not had any difficulties agreeing on strategies or with participation or teamwork.
 We therefore expect to reach consensus on most decisions, and Dr. Waterston is responsible for all final decisions related to this project.

 Each individual investigator (or in some cases two investigators) will be responsible for their particular projects.
 In most cases of a large group, a senior laboratory member will oversee the daily activities of the project.
 In the event that any group falls behind, funds will be reallocated to ensure that the goals of the project are met.
 Because different groups have overlapping expertise one group can often readily step in to alleviate any productivity problems that may occur.
 However, based on this current granting period, we do not expect to have any difficulties with this aspect of the project.

 D3.2 Resource Sharing

 We have a long history of advocating early data release and will continue these policies here.
 As the data are initially validated we will work with the public databases, particularly WormBase, Flybase, and the ENCODE Data Analysis Center, to ensure that the data is released to the public.
 We will also adhere to data release policies developed by the ENCODE consortium.

+***This needs to be expanded.
+Should use this to discuss the extensive efforts with the DCC.
+Alec, can you add some of that here?***